 Korean culture is profoundly influenced by Confucian principles and this pervades not only personal lives, but also the business world.
 Confucianism supports group harmony, respect for elders and authority, the importance of family, friendship and ancestors, and also, tradition.

 Korea is greatly influenced by the Chinese and Japanese cultures.
-This influence can be seen by Confucianism, which established many traditions that can be seen in modern Korea today.
+This influence can be seen by Confucianism that established many traditions that can be seen in modern Korea today.
 These traditions include the ethical code of conduct in social life and showing respect to the elders and family.

 Why choose Langma School of Languages for learning the Korean Language

-Langma School of Languages is the pioneer in providing quality education of Korean Language to students.
-We at Langma School of Languages combine several things to create a unique learning experience that has set us apart.
+Langma School of Languages is one of the pioneer intitutes in providing quality education of Korean Language to students.
+We at Langma School of Languages, combine several things to create a unique learning experience that has set us apart.
 Our students share their beliefs as they return to us bringing their relatives and friends.

 Langma School of Languages works as a “facilitator” instead of being a “transmitter” of knowledge.
 Langma School of Languages not only emphasises extensively on improving the language skills but also helps students develop overall personalities.

 Langma School of Languages follows an international standard of teaching foreign languages ranging from Beginners to Proficient.
 Langma School of Languages is fully equipped such as Computer Lab, Library, and Wi-Fi facility.
 Langma School of Languages uses its own tested methodology: the Audio/Video – cum – Interactive Method (ACIM), giving a proven quick and easy grasp of the languages.
 ACIM offers fast results in comprehension and speaking by introducing words and phrases in a structured way to develop sentence framing in an understandable manner, our methodology is suitable for learners of all age groups and easily adapted to specific needs.